a-mullins/advent/README.md

 # Advent of Code
-My Advent of Code solutions.
+My personal Advent of Code solutions.

-No peeking!